ovinc/clivo/README.md

 pip install -e .
 ```

-Install must be done from a git repository, because version information is extracted automatically from the git commits when saving metadata.
+Install must be done from a git repository (or from PyPI) to get version information.

 Quick start
 -----------